mananmadan/Learning-Perspectives/README.md

 # Implementation Progress
 1. Done- extracting all the noun - phrases from a sample text to check working of ntlk.(available in testing_tools folder)
 2. Done -To write the Extracted Nouns to a text file to apply further algorithms on the file.(results.txt file also in testing_tools folders)
-3. Finding a book to compare
+3. Done - Finding a book to compare